css-materials/course-site/content/homework/explore-data/index.md

   * `mass-shootings.md`: you will generate this file from the .Rmd by simply knitting it, like you did for HW01 (we need this file to be able to see your graphs and grade your homework, if you do not submit it we will mark down on reproducibility)
   * `mass-shootings_files/`: this folder contains all the graphs that you generated in your `.Rmd`

-* When you are ready to submit, copy your repository URL (e.g. `https://github.com/css-summer24/hw2-brinasab`) and submit it on Canvas under HW02 before the deadline.
-Do not submit files on Canvas, we only need the link to your repository
+* When you are ready to submit, copy your repository URL (e.g. `https://github.com/css-fall24/hw2-brinasab`) and submit it on Canvas under HW02 before the deadline.
+Do not submit files on Canvas, we only need the link to your repository.

-* As part of your submission, at the end of the `.Rmd` for this homework write a few reflections about your experience with this homework, as specified in the instructions.
+* As part of your submission, at the end of the `.Rmd` for this homework write a few reflections about your experience with this homework, including any help you might have received (from humans and roborts), as specified in the instructions.

 # Assessment

-All homework assignments are evaluated using a rubric: see [here](/faq/homework-evaluations/) and [here](https://docs.google.com/spreadsheets/d/1h7_TmhUr5k7BGT3h-F4VJMUEEUtvvhqw/edit?usp=sharing&ouid=112534119211880791899&rtpof=true&sd=true) (this file is also accessible from the top of the "Lectures" page from our website).
+All homework assignments are evaluated using a rubric: see [here](/faq/homework-evaluations/) and [here]().

 Below are further guidelines for this specific homework to help you assess your work before submitting it.

-In the past, "Excellent" or "Very good" work included submissions that completed all components of the assignment accurately.
-The code was well-documented without an excess of comments.
-Graphs and tables were properly labeled, well-executed, and carefully chosen, ensuring a match between variable type and graph type, using appropriate colors, and improving the default settings.
+In the past, "Excellent" or "Very good" work included submissions that completed all components of the assignment correctly and accurately.
+The code incorporated what learned so far in the course, and was well-documented without an excess of comments.
+Graphs and tables were properly labeled, well-executed, and carefully chosen (e.g., ensuring a match between variable type and graph type, using appropriate colors, and improving the default settings, etc.).
 The analysis was clear, well-written, and easy to follow, with graphs properly interpreted.
 There was a solid understanding of the required packages, extending beyond the basics.
 Additionally, the repository showed a history of multiple commits, reflecting the progression and backup of the work.

 <!--
 *Needs improvement:* Doesn't complete all components.
 Code is too minimal, poorly written, and/or not documented.
 Plots are not correct and/or too minimal (e.g., same type of plot for each graph, or doesn't use plots appropriate for the variables being analyzed, or missing labels/titles, or leave default without experimenting).
 Does not follow or follows incorrectly the provided formatting guide.
 Shows partial or incomplete understanding of the packages needed for the assignment.
 Interpretation is lacking or incomplete.
 No record of commits other than the final push to GitHub (we expect students to commit often).